mskcc/tempo/docs/reference-resources.md

 # Reference resources

-This and associated pages under the **2.2.
-Reference Resources** section provides details on provenance and generation of all reference files used in `pipeline.nf`.
+This and associated pages in this section provide details on provenance and generation of all reference files used in `pipeline.nf`.
 Usage of these files is defined in the [references configuration file](../conf/references.config).

 ## Genome Assembly